Skip to content

 Note

-Start searching from the state \([i, j]\), constantly decomposing it into smaller states \([i-1, j]\) and \([i, j-1]\).
+Starting from state \([i, j]\), continuously decompose into smaller states \([i-1, j]\) and \([i, j-1]\).
 The recursive function includes the following elements.

-• Recursive parameter: state \([i, j]\).
+• Recursive parameters: state \([i, j]\).

-• Return value: the minimum path sum from \([0, 0]\) to \([i, j]\) \(dp[i, j]\).
+• Return value: minimum path sum from \([0, 0]\) to \([i, j]\), which is \(dp[i, j]\).

-• Termination condition: when \(i = 0\) and \(j = 0\), return the cost \(grid[0, 0]\).
+• Termination condition: when \(i = 0\) and \(j = 0\), return cost \(grid[0, 0]\).

-• Pruning: when \(i < 0\) or \(j < 0\) index out of bounds, return the cost \(+\infty\), representing infeasibility.
+• Pruning: when \(i < 0\) or \(j < 0\), the index is out of bounds, return cost \(+\infty\), representing infeasibility.

-Implementation code as follows:
+The implementation code is as follows:

 min_path_sum.py